dports/PPPwn/README.md

 - FW 11.00
 - more can be added (PRs are welcome)

 The exploit only prints `PPPwned` on your PS4 as a proof-of-concept.
-In order to launch Mira or similar homebrew enablers, the `stage2.bin` payload needs to be adapted.
+To launch Mira or similar homebrew enablers, the `stage2.bin` payload needs to be adapted.

 ## Requirements
 - Computer with Ethernet port
   - USB adapter also works
 - Ethernet cable
 - Linux
-  - You can use VirtualBox to create a Linux VM with `Bridged Adapter` as network adapter to use the ethernet port in the VM.
+  - You can use VirtualBox to create a Linux VM with `Bridged Adapter` as a network adapter to use the ethernet port in the VM.
 - Python3 and gcc installed

 ## Usage